chinyavadav/chinyavadav/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Plagiarism Detection Software
+- 🔭 I’m currently working on a Mobile Applications
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on developing CivicTech and e-governance systems
 - 🤔 I’m looking for help with algorithms and integrations to scrap high volumes of data from the internet
 - 💬 Ask me about Image Processing (OpenCV)